 Buffalo's with church in background

 Worth noting—the house or room number is the way to pay for everything at Palmetto Bluff.
 Yes, everything.
 It is the local currency.
 This includes the stores in the village, the restaurants, the markets, and all activities.
-The kids having access to that tidbit of information proved costly, we discovered upon checkout.
+We discovered that the kids having access to that tidbit of information proved costly upon checkout.

 Click here for my Wish List Destination Hot Sheet—it’s Free